Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 The argument of `Message.prototype.invoke` is the type of result you want.
 If `undefined`, the promise will resolve with the message itself.

 	let message = new Message("http://www.kinoma.com");
+	message.invoke().then(message =>
-	message.invoke().then(message => { trace(message.responseText) });
+			{ trace(message.responseText) });

 You can chain messages with `then`.
-For instance here the first message gets the latitude and longitude, then the second messages gets the weather forecast.
+For example, here the first message retrieves the latitude and longitude, and then the second messages retrieves the weather forecast.

 	let message = new Message("http://k3.cloud.kinoma.com/api?extAction=GeoIP&extMethod=getRecord")
 	message.invoke(Message.JSON).then(json => {